 There are two kinds of ferries traveling to Folegandros from Piraeus.
 Please note: ferry fees are estimated, in EUROS.

 Ferry schedules are confirmed in spring, closer to the time of the workshop, but you can plan around the times listed at the ferry website here, as they are similar each year.

-Be sure to check ferry schedules and revisit the ferry websites as we approach the workshop dates, as the schedules may shift slightly.
+Be sure to check ferry schedules and revisit the ferry websites as we approach the workshop dates, as schedules and fees may shift slightly.
 You can purchase ferry tickets in advance.

-Please consult the ferry websites for information about purchasing ferry tickets:
+Please consult the ferry websites for information about purchasing and picking up your ferry tickets:

-Plan on arriving in ATHENS with time to travel by ferry boat on June 17th (morning) from Piraeus (the port of Athens) to Folegandros (or earlier if you wish to arrive earlier than the workshop start date).
+Plan on arriving in ATHENS with time to travel by ferry boat from PIRAEUS (the port of Athens) to Folegandros.

-Plan to arrive on FOLEGANDROS by Saturday evening, June 17th, when we will meet for an informal dinner together in a local taverna, around 8:00 - 8:30pm.
+Plan to arrive on FOLEGANDROS by Saturday evening when we will meet for an informal dinner together in a local taverna, around 8:00 - 8:30pm.

-If you are coming from Piraeus (port of Athens), you must be in Piraeus on Saturday morning to catch the EARLY ferry to Folegandros.
+If traveling from Piraeus (port of Athens), you must be in Piraeus on Saturday morning to catch the EARLY ferry to Folegandros.